mantidproject/mantid/docs/source/release/v3.14.0/diffraction.rst

 - Normalisation is fixed in :ref:`SumOverlappingTubes <algm-SumOverlappingTubes>`, which was causing very low peak to background ratio for reduced D2B data.
 - sudden drops at either end of spectra in Pearl caused by partial bins are now cropped.
 - The Powder Diffraction GUI now remembers whether linear or logorithmic binning was selected between uses
+- :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>` now does not use cache file when the grouping has changed.

 New
 ###